NRCHKB/NRCHKB.github.io/content/wiki/examples/omron-plc.md

 ## Using in Node-RED

-For that you must do the following points :
+For that you must do the following points:

 #### 1. Install [`node-red-contrib-omron-fins`](https://github.com/Steve-Mcl/node-red-contrib-omron-fins) and [`node-red-contrib-buffer-parser`](https://github.com/Steve-Mcl/node-red-contrib-buffer-parser) using `Manage Palette`

 #### 2. Configure the `FINS Read` and `FINS Write` nodes

-To put the **Read Addresses** you have two nodes :
+To put the **Read Addresses** you have two nodes:
   1. `FINS Read` in which you put a starting address and the number of addresses you want to read after it.
   2. `FINS Read Multiple` in which you put addresses you want.